awootton/knotfreeiot/README.md

 ![](https://github.com/awootton/knotfreeiot/workflows/Go/badge.svg)

 Welcome to my pro bono project.
-It's a little thing I call Massively Scalable Distributed Open Source Non Profit IOT Backend with JWT to Control Access and Monetize..
+It's a little thing I call Massively Scalable Distributed Open Source Non Profit IoT Backend with JWT to Control Access and Monetize..

 This repository is for the code.
 [The IoT essay is in another repository](https://thei4t.github.io/).